 The same holds true for radio waves.
-You can use an antenna connected to the top of your television to receive terrestrial TV broadcasts, which operate at low radio frequencies (e.g. below 700MHz), but will require a dish to be installed on the outside of your home to receive the higher radio frequencies used for satellite TV broadcasts (e.g. 4-8GHz or 12-18GHz) as they cannot penetrate walls.
+You can use an antenna connected to the top of your television to receive terrestrial TV broadcasts, which operate at low radio frequencies (e.g. below 700 MHz), but will require a dish to be installed on the outside of your home to receive the higher radio frequencies used for satellite TV broadcasts (e.g. 4-8 GHz or 12-18 GHz) as they cannot penetrate walls.

 Because of these characteristics, low frequency bands allow mobile operators to provide very wide coverage including in rural areas without requiring many base stations.
 However, these bands have a limited capacity to carry large amounts of data so operators tend to use higher frequency bands in busy areas such as cities and town centres where lots of people use mobile broadband services - although this means lots of base stations are needed as the signals don't travel far.

-As a result operators are looking to acquire more sub-1GHz spectrum to extend mobile broadband into rural areas, especially in emerging markets.
-Equally, they are also increasingly looking to higher frequency bands, such as 2-3GHz, to accommodate busy urban areas where mobile data use is growing fastest.
-3. How mobile devices communicate
+As a result operators are looking to acquire more sub-1 GHz spectrum to extend mobile broadband into rural areas, especially in emerging markets.
+Equally, they are also increasingly looking to higher frequency bands.
+That includes, for the first time, spectrum band above 3 GHz to accommodate busy urban areas.